Macquarie lifts Trip.com Group Limited [TCOM] price estimate. Who else is bullish?

 Macquarie have made an estimate for Trip.com Group Limited shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on March 15, 2022.
 The new note on the price target was released on March 14, 2022, representing the official price target for Trip.com Group Limited stock.
 Previously, the target price had yet another raise to $33, while Barclays analysts kept a Overweight rating on TCOM stock.

-Trip.com Group Limited [TCOM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.58.
-With this latest performance, TCOM shares dropped by -4.56% in over the last four-week period, additionally sinking by -21.66% over the last 6 months – not to mention a drop of -42.94% in the past year of trading.
+Trip.com Group Limited [TCOM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -15.30.
+With this latest performance, TCOM shares dropped by -6.98% in over the last four-week period, additionally sinking by -34.27% over the last 6 months – not to mention a drop of -44.67% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Trip.com Group Limited [TCOM] shares currently have an operating margin of -7.05 and a Gross Margin at +77.04.
 Trip.com Group Limited’s Net Margin is presently recorded at -2.75.